Anna Sokolow: Teaching

 One of Anna Sokolow's earliest teaching experiences occurred during a trip to Russia in the early 1930s.
 While there with her then-lover and musical collaborator, Alex North, she taught classes in the Graham technique.
 In 1955, Sokolow taught her first classes at Juilliard.
 She officially joined the faculty in 1958 and taught classes in "method dancing" from 1958 to 1993.
 Sokolow also worked alongside Robert Lewis as a teacher at the Repertory Theater at Lincoln Center and the HB Studio.
 Additionally, she taught choreography classes at the Hebrew Arts School later in her career.

 The Actors Studio

 In 1947, Sokolow's close friend Elia Kazan convinced her to become a founding member of The Actors Studio.
 Sokolow taught movement for actors.
 The classes were rooted in the Graham technique and also incorporated floor work and ballet barre elements.
 Her piece Rooms (1955) emerged as a response to her experiences working with groups of aspiring actors.
 Sokolow eventually set a small-scale production—Elmer and Lilly—on her students.
-She left The Actors Studio in the mid-1950s.
+Sokolow left The Actors Studio in the mid-1950s.